janniks/vue-notion/README.md

 </style>
 ```

+The example above uses a simple wrapper around the [notion-api-worker](https://github.com/splitbee/notion-api-worker).
+It is also possible to use stored plain `.json` objects received from the Notion API.

+> ⚠️ Use with caution.
+> The `getPageBlocks` and `getPageTable` are based on the private Notion API.
+> We can not gurantee it will stay stable.
+> The private API is warpped by [notion-api-worker](https://github.com/splitbee/notion-api-worker).
+> If you use these methods a lot, please consider hosting you own instance, as described in [`docs#notion-api`](docs#notion-api).

-A [full working example using Nuxt and static generation](https://vue-notion.now.sh/basic-example) can be found inside the `example` directory.
+A [full working example using Nuxt and static generation](https://vue-notion.now.sh/) can be found inside the `example` directory.

 ## Roadmap